 Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) S-L4 Plant stock will be planted using a combination of whips, transplants, feathered and standard tree nursey stock.
 For Part A, the exception is the replacement trees identified along Coronation Avenue.
 Here, it is currently proposed to replace trees to be lost to the Scheme along Coronation Avenue with trees of advanced nursery stock sizes at the time of planting in order to better integrate the replacement plant stock with that of the existing trees.
 To better integrate the replacement plant stock with that of the existing trees at Coronation Avenue.
-Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraph 7.9.14 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.9.13 Main contractor Landscape design discharged as required by the DCO Landscape Inspection Records As Built drawings Landscape Design Certificate Design ExA: S- L100 The Applicant will prepare a Landscape and Ecological Management Plan (LEMP) for each of Part A and Part B, prior to construction commencing on that Part and will follow Highways England (LA 120 Environmental Management Plan) guidance and Applicants Comments on Reponses to Written Questions Appendix B - DMRB Guidance (Vol 10 Section 0 Part 2 and 3) [REP2-022], and will include as a minimum: a.
+Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraph 7.9.14 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.9.13 Main contractor Landscape design discharged as required by the DCO Landscape Inspection Records As Built drawings Landscape Design Certificate Design ExA: S- L100 Where a The Applicant will prepare a Landscape and Ecological Management Plan (LEMP) would be produced pursuant to Requirement 17 of Schedule 2 of the DCO for each of Part A and Part B, prior to construction commencing on that Part, andit will follow Highways England (LA 120 Environmental Management Plan) guidance and Applicants Comments on Reponses to Written Questions Appendix B - DMRB Guidance (Vol 10 Section 0 Part 2 and 3) [REP2-022], and will include as a minimum: a.
 Overview and site context; b.
 Aims and objectives of the Management Plan; c.
 Scope of the Management Plan; d.
 Sources of information; e.
 Management Prescriptions; f.
 Implementation (scheduled); and g.
 Supporting figures.
-Documents to support the production of the LEMP will include, as a minimum: a.
-Table 3-1 of this This Outline CEMP Rev 4 [REP5-012 and 013] (submitted at Deadline 6); b.
+Documents to support the production of the LEMP (if produced) will include, as a minimum: a.
+This Outline CEMP Rev 4 [REP5-012 and 013] (submitted at Deadline 6); b.
 Environmental Constraints Plans: Part A [APP-066] c.
-Environmental Constraints Plans: Part B [APP-067] a.d.
-Figure 7.8: Landscape Mitigation Masterplan Part A of the ES [APP-095] (latest version submitted at Deadline 3); b.e.
-Figure 7.10: Landscape Mitigation Plan Part B of the ES [APP-144] or Figure 7.14: Landscape Mitigation Plan including Statement of Common Ground [REP1-028] Main contractor Landscape design discharged as required by the DCO Landscape Inspection Records Landscape Design Certificate LEMP Report production Design Pre- Construction
+Environmental Constraints Plans: Part B [APP-067] d.
+Figure 7.8: Landscape Mitigation Masterplan Part A of the ES [APP-095] (latest version submitted at Deadline 3); e.
+Figure 7.10: Landscape Mitigation Plan Part B of the ES [APP-144] or Figure 7.14: To ensure delivery of landscape and ecological requirements.
+Statement of Common Ground [REP1-028] Main contractor Landscape design discharged as required by the DCO Landscape Inspection Records Landscape Design Certificate LEMP (if produced) production Design Pre- Construction